 If expenses for lodging are not being claimed, this should be explained on the travel form and the traveler may claim the meal allowance for the area.

 For travel in NYS, employees should use the Tax Exempt Certificate for lodging.
+These forms can be obtained by contacting our office at x2731.
 For out of state travel, taxes are not included in the maximum lodging amount, and may be reimbursed.

 Only breakfast and dinner are reimbursable meals; lunch is not a reimbursable expense.
 Meal rates are established by the federal government.
 Eligibility for an allowance or reimbursement for breakfast and/or dinner is determined by the time of departure from the traveler's official work station or home, whichever is beneficial to the project, and the time of return to the traveler's official station or home.